soroushmdg/gwid/README.md

 ## Usage

-The `gwid` package receives four types of inputs: SNP panel information, IBD information, haplotype data, and data concerning subjects categorized as cases and controls.
-The SNP panel data is derived from the output of the [SNPRelate](https://www.bioconductor.org/packages/release/bioc/html/SNPRelate.html) package in the form of a **gds** file.
-The IBD data takes the form of tabulated data produced by the [Refined IBD](https://faculty.washington.edu/browning/refined-ibd.html) software.
+The `gwid` package receives four types of inputs: a genotype file, an IBD file, a haplotype file, and phenotype file.
+The genotype data is derived from the output of the [SNPRelate](https://www.bioconductor.org/packages/release/bioc/html/SNPRelate.html) package in the form of a **gds** file.
+The IBD file takes the form of tabulated data produced by the [Refined IBD](https://faculty.washington.edu/browning/refined-ibd.html) software.
-Haplotype data comes from the output of the [Beagle](http://faculty.washington.edu/browning/beagle/beagle.html), while information about case and control subjects is represented using an R list.
+Haplotype file comes from the output of the [Beagle](http://faculty.washington.edu/browning/beagle/beagle.html), while phenotype data is represented using an R list.

 ## Installation